-This driver is using the de facto standard interface for a 16550D UART given in [RD5] and as such has an 8-bit interface, but has been expanded to provide a faster and more delay-tolerant implementation.
+This device is based on the interface for a 16550D UART given in [RD5] and as such has an 8-bit interface, but has been expanded to provide a faster and more delay-tolerant implementation.

 5.5.1.1.
 RX/TX buffer depth